-The risk management practices of the Issuer are driven by the Risk Strategy of OTP Group, which defines the risk related vision, mission and values of OTP Group and sets out the main principles of risk management for all major risk types (credit, country and counterparty, operational, market, liquidity, interest rate risk in the banking book (IRRBB) and capital risks).
+The risk management practices of the Issuer are driven by the Risk Strategy of the OTP Group (2023-2025), which defines the risk related vision, mission and values of the OTP Group and sets out the main principles of risk management for all major risk types (credit, country and counterparty, operational, market, liquidity, interest rate risk in the banking book (IRRBB) and capital risks).
 The Risk Strategy also includes initiatives related to the improvement of the risk management framework in the forthcoming years.
 The Risk Appetite Statement constitutes part of the Risk Strategy which defines the risk tolerance and risk assumption principles for all major risk categories.

-The Risk Strategy and the Risk Appetite Statement of OTP Group were approved by OTP Bank's Board of Directors on 7 December 2022 and they are both revised annually.
+The updated Risk Appetite Statement and Risk Strategy of the OTP Group were approved by the Guarantor's Board of Directors on 17 December 2024 and 18 October 2024, respectively, and they are both revised annually.